msanand/msanand.github.io/_posts/2014-08-17-set-up-blog-jekyll-github-pages.md

 Jekyll also comes with a built-in server that helps you preview your web-site locally.
 You can preview your jekyll website at `localhost:4000` by running the command `jekyll serve`.

-**TIP**: You can pass an additional argument to the jekyll serve command to make jekyll watch for changes and serve them automatically - `jekyll serve --watch`
+**PRO TIP**: You can pass an additional argument to the jekyll serve command to make jekyll watch for changes and serve them automatically - `jekyll serve --watch`

 You can build your jekyll site locally using the command - `jekyll build`.
 This generates the site in the \_site folder.

-**TIP**: You can maintain a \_drafts folder at the root level for all your blogs which are work-in-progress.
+**PRO TIP**: You can maintain a \_drafts folder at the root level for all your blogs which are work-in-progress.
 Jekyll ignores the posts in the drafts folder when building the site, but at the same time provides a convenient command line argument to include them in the build on your local system - `jekyll serve --drafts`

 Now you have a jekyll based blog where you can add your posts as markdown, a local environment to build and preview your web-site, and free hosting space in Github Pages!